TV Aerial Installation Cost

 As we’ve illustrated in the previous pricing table, there is quite a difference in the pricing of aerials depending on which you’ll need for your home.

-For example, an indoor loft aerial will cost just £15 at the low end, while a Yagi aerial would cost £35.
-In addition to the cost of the aerial, different types require different configuration and adjustments.
+In addition to the cost of the aerial, different types require different configurations and adjustments.
 This can add to the timeframe and overall cost of labour.

-The location of your property will play a large part in the pricing of trade jobs.
 Big cities like Manchester, London and Birmingham will naturally have higher labour prices than small towns and villages.
-Be prepared for receiving quotes that exceed the average by a little.
+Be prepared to receive quotes that exceed the average by a little.

 Ease of Access

-Some homes are naturally tough to manoeuvre around, whether down to the shape or size of the house, or the layout of neighbouring properties.
+Some homes are naturally tough to manoeuvre around, whether down to the shape or size of the house or the layout of neighbouring properties.

-If your property does have some issues with access, there may be a requirement for a different structure to safely access the space that the aerial will be installed.
-Usually, this is in the form of basic scaffolding, but some tradesmen have been known to use small cherry pickers as well.
+If your property does have some issues with access, there may be a requirement for a different structure to safely access the space where the aerial will be installed.

-What is a TV Aerial?
+What Is a TV Aerial?

 What's Involved in Installing a New TV Aerial?